Active ingredient

 What Co-amoxiclav film-coated tablets contain

 The active substances are amoxicillin and clavulanic acid.
-One film-coated tablet contains 573.96 mg amoxicillin trihydrate equivalent to 500 mg amoxicillin and 297.81 mg potassium clavulanate equivalent to 125 mg clavulanic acid.
+Each film-coated tablet contains 500 mg amoxicillin (as amoxicillin trihydrate) and 125 mg clavulanic acid (as potassium clavulanate).

 What Co-amoxiclav film-coated tablets look like and contents of the pack